MartinBlackburn/resolutiion-tech-test/README.md

 -   sorting of the tasks
     -   this would need a ordinal storing in the database and updating as needed
 -   better error messaging, currently there is only server side validation of the task data, this could also be done client side and show a better error to the user
+-   confirmation when deleting a task
+-   the optimistic updates are very basic - the tasks are fetched after an create/update, without a library.
+Given more time I would use Redux or React Query to manage this in a much nicer way